From single-server risk to AWS architecture planning.

 A static site can display a menu.
 It cannot take orders, manage inventory, or run a real application.
 Café Nimbus needed a backend — and one that could be reproduced exactly if it ever had to be rebuilt.

-AMI before anything else.
-A manually configured server that only one person knows how to rebuild is a liability.
-An AMI is an asset.
-Every production environment should have a golden image before it serves a single real user.
+AMI before repeat deployment.
+A manually configured server that only one person knows how to rebuild is a liability; a repeatable image gives the operations team a known recovery path.

 The principle: A manually configured server is a liability.
 An AMI is an asset.
 The cost of creating it is an hour.
 The cost of not having it is a full rebuild under pressure.